Meet Hexaly at SOAK 2024

 Hexaly is a model and run solver that integrates heuristics and exact methods.
 A set-based modeling formalism was introduced to simplify the modeling of certain combinatorial problems like routing or packing problems.
 For instance, in a routing problem, list variables can be used to model the sequence of visits made by each truck.
 These decision variables are well suited for a heuristic search but are much more difficult to integrate into a mathematical programming approach to compute lower bounds.
 A direct reformulation in a MILP model introduces a quadratic number of binary decisions with several big M constraints leading to poor scalability and bounds.
 Hexaly 13.0 automatically detects such structures in a user model and reformulates them in an extended MILP model to compute lower bounds.
 This model is solved efficiently using state of the art branch-cut-and-price technics from the literature.
 This talk will present the general approach and the algorithms used for the resolution and some benchmarks on the classical CVRP library.

-If you are interested in trying Hexaly, you can get free trial licenses here.
-In the meantime, feel free to contact us; we will be glad to discuss your optimization problems.
+If you’re interested in Hexaly, you can request a trial license here.
+In the meantime, feel free to contact us; we will be glad to exchange your optimization problems.
+Additionally, Hexaly is free for faculty and students, so feel free to request your academic license!